 Are PFAS present in Aisle products?

-All Aisle products are regularly tested by SGS - a leading testing and inspection company to provide assurance as to whether PFAS are present in any fabric layers of our liners, pads, and underwear.
-We are pleased to report that no detectable* levels of PFAS have been found in Aisle period underwear or menstrual pads (* based on a detectable limit of one part per million.
+In addition to these certifications, we regularly send sample products to SGS - a leading testing and inspection company - for PFAS testing.
+We are pleased to report that the tests we have conducted have reported no detectable* levels of PFAS (* based on a detectable limit of one part per million.
 See SGS test results below.)

-These consistent test results reflect our commitment to not add any PFAS-based treatments to our fabrics or products.
-Our proprietary blend of fabrics have been specifically designed to achieve wicking, absorbent, and leakproof properties that are inherent to the fibers and fabrics themselves.
+These consistent test results reflect our commitment to not using any PFAS-based treatments to our fabrics or products.

 What does “PFAS-free*” period underwear really mean?